MarkPflug/Sylvan.Data.Excel/readme.md

 `Install-Package Sylvan.Data.Excel`

+## Asynchrony

+ExcelDataReader and ExcelDataWriter provide `async` implementations that allow them to be used with the async/await pattern.
+In this mode these classes will buffer the entire file in a MemoryStream on creation and dispose.
+This is done because the `System.IO.Compression.ZipArchive` class that .xlsx and .xlsb files depend on, doesn't yet provide async methods.
+To get fully async operation make sure to call `CreateAsync`, `ReadAsync`, `NextRecordAsync` and `async using` to asynchronously dispose the classes.

 ## ExcelDataReader

 ExcelDataReader derives from DbDataReader, so it exposes an API that should be familiar for anyone who has worked with ADO.NET before.
 The field accessors allow reading data in an efficient, strongly-typed manner: `GetString`, `GetInt32`, `GetDateTime`, `GetBoolean`, etc.